Janani-m17/PRODIGY_CS_04/README.md

 Hello, world!
 ```

-The log file will contain:
+The `keylog.txt` file will contain:

 ```
 2024-03-11 12:00:01: 'H'